Olive Ridley Turtles

 - It gets its name from the olive green colouration of its carapace (shell).

-- They are best known for their unique mass nesting, called Arribada, where thousands of females come together on the same beach to lay eggs.
+- It is best known for its unique mass nesting, called Arribada, where thousands of females come together on the same beach to lay eggs.

 - They are mainly found in the warm waters of the Pacific, Atlantic, and Indian oceans.